sgaul/unemployment/index.md

 * The Bureau of Labor Statistics (BLS), which is then provided locally by the Connecticut Department of Labor (DoL).
 * The U.S. Census Bureau, primarily through the American Community Survey (ACS).

-Loosely, the data from the BLS is more frequent - with monthly updates - and available by town, but it lacks much of the demographic information at the local level.
+The data from the BLS is more frequent - with monthly updates - and available by town, but it lacks much of the demographic information at the local level.

-The ACS data is less frequent - at best, annual, and on a 3 - 5 year cycle for small geographies - but it contains more information on demographics (age, gender, race / ethnicity) and on labor force participation.
+The ACS data is less frequent - on a 3 - 5 year cycle for most towns in the region - but it contains more information on demographics (age, gender, race / ethnicity) and on labor force participation.

 Data from both sources is reviewed below for the Hartford region.